19hours/sg-statutes/Acts/Wildlife Act.md

 “authorised officer” means any person appointed under section 4(2) by the Director-General to be an authorised officer;

-“Authority” means the Agri-food and Veterinary Authority established under section 3 of the Agri-food and Veterinary Authority Act 2000 (Act 16 of 2000);
+[Deleted by Act 10 of 2019 wef 01/04/2019]

+“Board” means the National Parks Board established by the repealed National Parks Act (Cap.
+198A, 1991 Ed.) as in force before 1 July 1996 and continued by section 3 of the National Parks Board Act (Cap.
+198A);

+[Act 10 of 2019 wef 01/04/2019]

-“Director-General” means the Director-General, Agri-food and Veterinary Services appointed under section 3(1) of the Animals and Birds Act (Cap.
-7);
+“Director-General” means the Director-General, Wildlife Management appointed under section 4(1);

+[Act 10 of 2019 wef 01/04/2019]

 “wild animals and birds” includes all species of animals and birds of a wild nature, but does not include domestic dogs and cats, horses, cattle, sheep, goats, domestic pigs, poultry and ducks.